eskoruppa/PolyMC/README.md

 ----
 ### Simulation State
 Prints the state of the simulation to file.
 Monomer positions are printed by default.
 Triads and angles may be printed optionally if the corresponding flags are set.
+The arguments dump_triads and dump_omegas are booling flags (valid values 0 and 1)

     dump_every:     Stn
     filename:       Stfn